 - product attributes

-Sales by Category is another great way to find out more about your Magento 2 website.
+Sales by Category is another excellent way to find out more about your Magento 2 website.
 The appropriate page of the Magento 2 reports extension offers a diagram that illustrates what percentage of sales falls on each category.
-The report page lets you specify time interval and choose between Quantity and Total as a basis of a diagram.
+The report page lets you specify a time interval and choose between Quantity and Total as a basis of a diagram.
 Furthermore, you can view stats on a per store basis.
 It is also necessary to mention that there is a grid below the diagram that offers even more stats.
-You can show/hide columns as well as export data.
+You can show/hide columns here, as well as export data.

-As for Sales by Day of Week, this screen has all the same tools as in other sections of the Magento 2 reports extension as well as the one unique – a special slider that can be used to set extra time limits within a week period.
+As for Sales by Day of Week, this screen has all the same tools as in other sections of the Magento 2 reports extension, as well as the one unique – a special slider that can be used to set extra time limits within a week period.

 The Sales by Country report consists of a world map and a grid.
 Both show countries where you sell the most.

-Orders Report has the following appearance in the Magento 2 reports module by Amasty:
+Orders report has the following appearance in the Magento 2 reports module by Amasty: